-Hand printed by Portland artist Molly Thompson.
-100% cotton flour sack towels are 28x28, durable and very absorbant with a hanging loop in the top corner.
-Assorted colors and flowers.
-Machine washable and dryer safe.
+Hand-printed by Portland artist Molly Thompson.
+100% cotton flour sack towels are 28x28, durable and very absorbent with a hanging loop in the top corner.
+Assorted colors and designs; machine washable and dryer safe.

 In "Making the World Safe", historian Julia Irwin offers an insightful account of the American Red Cross, from its founding in 1881 by Clara Barton to its rise as the government's official voluntary aid agency.
 Equally important, Irwin shows that the story of the Red Cross is simultaneously a story of how Americans first began to see foreign aid as a key element in their relations with the world.